latentspace.

 Determining the voxel's condition

-Now, we can determine each voxel condition through the data we have.
-Examples include interior voxels, exterior voxels, corner voxels, and roof voxels etc.
+The condition of each voxel can now be determined from the available data.
+Examples include interior voxels, exterior voxels, corner voxels, and roof voxels, among others.

 def __get_voxels_condition_list(self):